-Today’s business environment rewards organizations that are able to change – often and quickly.
+Today’s business environment rewards organizations that can change – often and quickly.
 Today’s environment also focuses on delivering results.
 The problem is that those two goals are typically incompatible.
 We say we want transformation – but not so much that it hurts results.
-Is it possible to change an organization, without simultaneously destroying productivity and performance?
+Is it possible to change an organization without simultaneously destroying productivity and performance?

-The hallmark of high performing organizations has traditionally been consistency – steady growth, low turnover, well-defined processes and supporting systems.
-Change breaks all of that – people are given new jobs, new skills must be learned, etc. Processes must change and be adapted, tools and systems reworked or replaced.
+High-performing organizations have traditionally been consistent – steady growth, low turnover, well-defined processes, and supporting systems.
+However, change interrupts this flow– employees must take on new roles and learn new skills.
+Processes must change and be adapted, tools and systems reworked or replaced.
 Therefore, the impact of change on an organization limits its ability to perform (and may completely paralyze everyone!).
 On the other hand, organizations that don’t change are doomed to fail – some sooner, some later, but it is guaranteed.
-And the organizations that change sooner than their competition can gain significant market-share.
+And the organizations that change sooner than their competition can gain significant market share.

 We need balance (you probably knew that).
 Balancing change and performance is hard – and is only possible with leaders that ensure both receive the proper levels of change.
-However, this is very difficult expectation for managers, as they usually prefer one extreme or the other, and must overcome their personal tendencies.
+However, this is a challenging expectation for managers, as they usually prefer one extreme or the other and must overcome their tendencies.
 Some are born high-speed performers – they naturally optimize processes, refine tools, and carefully track results – with no shortage of energy for making minor improvements.
 Others are born change-aholics.
-They would rather do the same task in a new and different way every time – no matter how long it may take or how painful it may be.
-But – they come up with the new ideas and innovations that take the organization to the next level..
+Instead, they would do the same task in a new and different way every time – no matter how long it may take or how painful it may be.
+But – they come up with the latest ideas and innovations that take the organization to the next level.

 Some descriptive terms for those two extremes are Stability and Disruption.
-Rarely is a person completely on one extreme or another.
+Rarely is a person entirely on one extreme or another.
 But most have leanings – I’m sure you relate more closely to one or the other.
-And this causes organization to be driven toward one side or the other.
-Here are some ideas on how to balance out each – Stability or Disruption.
+And this causes an organization to be driven toward one side or the other.
+So here are some ideas on how to balance out each – Stability or Disruption.

-This is by far the most common tendency.
-Stabilizers are promoted because they create calm and security in their work environment.
-Which is good, as long as they don’t put everyone to sleep.
+By far, the most common tendency.
+Stabilizers prefer security and calmness in their work environment, which is good as long as they don’t put everyone to sleep.
 If you are a Stabilizer, there are two things needed to balance your tendencies with a good dose of change:

 The disruptors are encountered less frequently, and probably have already learned some coping mechanisms to be promoted into leadership.
 But, they are there because they have enabled transformative change.
-However, they are probably not putting in place the foundation required for sustained high levels of performance.
+However, they may not be putting in place the foundation required for sustained high-performance levels.
 If you are a Disruptor, consider embracing the following:

-- Embrace repeatability – at least for one or two critical activities in your organization.
-Commit yourself to accelerating the velocity and results from those processes, with regular reporting and celebrating each new performance high.
+- at least for one or two critical organizational activities.
+Commit yourself to accelerate the velocity and results from those processes, with regular reporting and celebrating each new performance high.

-In summary, it is very hard to change an organization while still delivering acceptable performance.
+In summary, changing an organization while still delivering acceptable performance is very hard.
 And, most leaders are good at one or the other, not both – leading to organizations that either perform well (for a while), or change often, but not both.
-The key is to identify your tendency, take advantage of it, and put in place a system to fill the gap on the other side.
+The key is to identify your tendency, take advantage of it, and put a system in place to fill the other side’s gap.